-- Increased at home time: One of the toughest parts of the job for many over-the-road truckers is time away from their homes and families.
-When trucking companies optimize routes and are able to provide more nights at home, they increase the satisfaction of their drivers. - O Improve communications with drivers/get driver feedback and act on it: While this may be a hard pill for some to swallow, in many ways a trucking company belongs as much to its drivers as it does to its owners.
-An employee who feels like a valued member of the team is more likely to exhibit the type of loyalty that owners do.
+- O Increased at home time: One of the toughest parts of the job for many over-the-road truckers is time away from their homes and families.
+When trucking companies optimize routes and are able to provide more nights at home, they increase the satisfaction of their drivers. - Description of the team is more likely to exhibit the type of loyalty that owners do.
 When it comes to worker retention, get your drivers involved in the process.
 Ask THEM what THEY want: the answers might surprise you! - O New, safer and better-maintained equipment (less downtime): Would you send your spouse or children out in an unreliable vehicle?
 I'm guessing your response to that question is "no." Why should your drivers be any different?
 Aside from adding to driver satisfaction, well-maintained fleets decrease down time and costs from repairs and maintenance.
 Plus, don't forget the depreciation deduction come tax time. - Per diems for company drivers: These reimbursements for expenses while away from home can be a powerful tool to put more take-home pay in the drivers' pockets.